When we revisit case to answer decisions

 This might happen because of a human or technical error, and could result in a case being referred to the Fitness to Practise committee when it otherwise might not have been.

 An example of this might be where the nurse, midwife, or nursing associate has provided a response, but this wasn’t given to the Case Examiners.
-This may contain evidence of remediation, insight and reflection which would have been directly relevant to the Case Examiners’ decision.
+This may contain evidence of insight, steps they've taken to strengthen practice and reflection which would have been directly relevant to the Case Examiners’ decision.

 Although these situations are rare, when issues like this are identified it is important we put them right.